naturalis/mebioda/doc/week3/w3d5/lecture2.md

 ---------------------------------------------

 - For all users
- - You ust be able to see and delete extensions like ".txt" from files.
+ - You must be able to see and delete extensions (like ".txt") from files.
 Change setting to show extension for known file types (next two slides)
  - If Phylocom crashes when you try to execute a command, it is usually because one of your files is not in the right format, examine them closely.
 Compare them to files in "example" folder, or to the files included in this tutorial.

  Troubleshooting Phylocom
 ---------------------------------------------

 - For Mac users
- - Also see file accompanyng this tutorial called : "Bje_Phylocom_notes_for_Mac.docx"
+ - Also see file accompanying this tutorial called : "Bje_Phylocom_notes_for_Mac.docx"
   - Open up program "Terminal" in utilities folder in applications
   - Type pwd to see your current directory (e.g. /Users/owner)
   - Now type cd../../ to move you up two directories